kingluddite/web-dev-notes/frontend/udemy/105n-modern-react-with-redux/01-intro/13-handling-user-events.md

   }
 ```

-Save and refresh browser.
-Type in input box and you will see all the stuff that is inside of the event object.
-It's a ton of stuff
+1. Save and refresh browser
+2. Type in input box
+3. And you will see all the stuff that is inside of the event object

 ## Refactor our code with ES6

-Change this:
+* Change this:

 `return <input onChange={this.handleInputChange} />;`

-To this:
+* To this:

 ```
 import React, { Component } from 'react';